 Q&A with Lindsey Woods

-Lindsey Woods is an associate on Porter Wright's litigation team and supports our litigation partners with all aspects of commercial litigation matters.
+Lindsey Woods is on Porter Wright's litigation team and supports our litigation partners with all aspects of commercial litigation matters.

 What was the single most important thing that made you want to focus on litigation?

 Litigation has always been the most natural fit for my skill set and passions.
 I have always loved writing and research, and I was able to hone those skills in my previous career as a journalist.
 As a litigator, I have had the opportunity to do plenty of both and really focus those skills to put together the best strategies most persuasive arguments for clients.

 What is the best advice you’ve received about how to be a successful attorney?